EIN 11-1635083

 Program areas at Queens Botanical Garden Society

 Grounds care and security - responsible for the upkeep and security of this 39-acre public Garden and living museum, comprising 18 acres of formal gardens and 21 acres of arboretum.
 Maintains more than 20 ornamental and educational gardens including: an herb Garden, woodland Garden, rose Garden, wedding Garden, other perennial gardens and seasonal displays.
 Environmental strategies are in practice throughout the facility: water permeable pavers are in place throughout the Garden; bioswales absorb excess rain water, helping to ease the burden on nyc's sewer system; geothermal wells heat and cool the leed platinum certified visitor & administration building; native plantings, including the green roof, feed local fauna and migratory birds.
-Composting toilets and gray water system result in using 82% less water, photovoltaic panels harness the sun's energy just as plants do.
-All features mentioned support the Garden's commitment to sustainability.
+Composting toilets and gray water system result in using 82% less water, photovoltaic panels harness the sun's energy just as plants do.all features mentioned support the Garden's commitment to sustainability.

 Who funds Queens Botanical Garden Society